Skip to content

 The versatile Sony RX10 IV or III dust-resistant camera has a superb 25x zoom 24-600mm equivalent f/2.4-4 lens.

 TIP: Despite Sony’s claim of “dust and moisture-resistant” body, DON’T EXPOSE YOUR RX10 IV or III CAMERA TO RAIN (even if immediately wiped off), as wind-driven droplets killed my RX10 III.
 Despite its weather sealing effectively keeping dust and condensation out of the lens throughout 16 months, one fateful rainstorm short-circuited its focus and LCD (sadly outside of its 1-year Sony Warranty).
-Rather than risking an estimated $656 repair (whose 90-day guarantee is voided by “liquid damage”), I bought a new European RX10 III (in York, England, to complete my UK photo shoot) which I soon sold on Craigslist in Seattle, after upgrading to the superior RX10 IV.
+Rather than risking an estimated $656 repair (whose 90-day guarantee is voided by “liquid damage”), I bought a new European RX10 III (in York, England, to complete my UK photo shoot; unfortunately including default PAL European standard video which forces an annoying confirmation message to dismiss every time you try to shoot NTSC American standard video format) which I soon sold on Craigslist in Seattle, after upgrading to the superior RX10 IV.

 Sunset seen through gnarly pine trees at Mather Point Overlook, Grand Canyon National Park, Arizona, USA. (© Tom Dempsey)